 Internships at MTI are designed with intentional learning goals to assure that the experience will promote the academic, personal, and career development of students.
 MTI will work with the site sponsor to support the success of the internship experience.
 Students share the responsibility in locating potential internship opportunities.
-No commitments should be made, however, until the internship has been approved by the internship coordinator.
+No commitments should be made, however, until the internship has been approved by the program internship coordinator.
+Students must register for the internship course through the Registrar's office.
+All tuition and fees apply.

 Additional information regarding internships at MTI may be obtained in the MTI Internship Guide or by speaking with the program instructor or the Career Services Coordinator.